Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 Is someone at the Door? - Doorbell Notifier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a project basically identical to the smoke detector project.
-The Analog In Bricklet is connected to a 12V Doorbell.
+In this project the Analog In Bricklet is connected to a 12V Doorbell.
 The python script prints "Ring Ring Ring!" if someone actuates the doorbell.
-Of course this project can be extended such that it will send an Email or SMS to your phone if someone is at your door.
+You can extend this project such that it will send an SMS or let your phone ring if someone is at your door.
+Be creative!

 .. image:: /Images/Kits/hardware_hacking_doorbell_350.jpg
    :scale: 100 %